Bobby Cole (golfer): Personal life

 Cole is married to author Linda Parker.
 He resides in Windermere, Florida where he teaches private lessons, corporate retreats, and plays ProAms and other golf events.

-Cole was twice married to 1971 U.S. Women's Amateur champion and LPGA Tour player Laura Baugh, and the couple had seven children together, including professional golfer Eric Cole, who earned a PGA Tour card through the 2022 Korn Ferry Tour Finals.
+On 12 December 1980, Cole married American professional golfer Laura Baugh in Cape Town, South Africa.
+The couple divorced, remarried, and then divorced again.
+They had seven children together, including professional golfer Eric Cole, who was awarded 2022–23 PGA Tour Rookie of the Year.